Esbjerg Art Museum

 The Esbjerg Art Museum (Esbjerg Kunstmuseum) is an independently owned art museum in Esbjerg in southwest Jutland, Denmark.
 Founded in 1910, in 1962 it moved into a new building in the City Park designed by Jytte og Ove Tapdrup.
 Since 1997, the museum has formed part of a complex which also contains the Esbjerg Performing Arts Centre.

 History

-Founded as Esbjerg Kunstforening (Esberg's Art Association) in 1910, the museum was first located in the public library (Esbjerg Bibliotek) in 1927.
+Founded as Esbjerg Kunstforening (Esbjerg's Art Association) in 1910, the museum was first located in the public library (Esbjerg Bibliotek) in 1927.
 In 1930, it purchased works by modernists such as Harald Giersing, Edvard Weie and Vilhelm Lundstrøm.
 After moving into the new building in the City Park in 1962, the museum acquired concrete works by Richard Mortensen and Robert Jacobsen as well as works from artists participating in the Linien and Linien II associations.

 Architecture

 Originally known as Kunstpavillonen (the Art Pavilion), the building in the City Park was designed by Jytte and Ove Tapdrup.
 Commanding an excellent position near the Water Tower overlooking the harbour, the complex consists of a low permanent art gallery wing to the north and a two-storey exhibition area to the south.
 After the music conservatory moved into new premises in 1974, the museum gained additional space for the municipal collection which was extended with many important new works.
 The complex adopts a simple, refined style which takes advantage of the sloping ground with floors at various levels and a number of balconies.
 The concrete structure has aluminium windows and spandrel panels decorated with pebbles.
 In 1997, it was connected to the newly completed Esbjerg Performing Arts Centre by means of an extensive foyer serving both institutions.
 In this connection, various extensions were made to the museum, latterly in 2005.